chiragumertiya/SearchService/README.md

 Open your web browser and navigate to http://localhost:4200 to access the application.

 Database Backup
-A database backup file (SearchServiceDB.bak) is provided in the DB folder of this repository.
+Backup file (SearchServiceDB.bak) is provided in the DB folder of this repository.
 You can use this backup to restore the database used by the application.

 To restore the database: